HastD/rust_bike_decoder/README.md

 cargo build --release
 ```

-Compile-time parameters such as the block size and weight, the error vector weight, and the number of iterations in the BGF algorithm can be set in `src/parameters.rs`.
+Compile-time parameters such as the block size and weight, the error vector weight, and the number of iterations in the BGF algorithm are defined in `src/parameters.rs`.
+Different values can be set at compile-time using the environment variables `BIKE_BLOCK_LENGTH`, `BIKE_BLOCK_WEIGHT`, `BIKE_ERROR_WEIGHT`, and `BIKE_NB_ITER`.
 The main executable will be generated at `target/release/bike_trials`.

 ## Usage